 Sometimes knowing the wishes of a loved one who has recently passed away can mean a variety of different things to different family members.
 Moreover, verbal instructions are an inadequate way of dealing with your estate.
 Verbal instructions aren’t always binding and can result in delays and expenses for the administration of your affairs.
 The death of a family member is already an emotionally difficult time.
 Through ensuring you leave behind a clearly laid out and validly executed Will, your family will have one worry taken off their hands.

-Unfortunately, death inevitably affects both old and young persons.
-Even with the simplest estates in the case of young persons, the creation of a Will, enduring power of attorney and advance care directives helps ease the added stress of paperwork or applying to the court for clarity.
+Unfortunately, death is no respecter of age!
+Even with the simplest of estates in the case of a young person, the creation of a Will, enduring power of attorney and advance care directive helps ease the burden on those left, and may prevent the need to apply to the court for clarity.

 3. My affairs are just too complex.

 The issue with this objection is not that your affairs are too complex, but rather a solution seems too difficult to find.
-Yet, what is required is an experienced legal professional who can talk through your affairs and find a simple and appropriate process to deal with your affairs.
+Yet, what is required is an experienced legal professional who can talk through your affairs and find an appropriate process to deal with your affairs.

 4. What’s the point?
 Wills are successfully challenged a lot.

 This is a common misconception.
 Wills and Estates lawyers are highly qualified in assessing the risk of a successful challenge and can suggest ways to reduce the value of the assets that are vulnerable to a challenge.
 Assets vulnerable to a Will challenge are assets that are owned under your own name.
 Your lawyer can advise you on mechanisms to reduce this risk, for example through transfer to a trust, jointly owning bank accounts and changing ownership of property to ensure your assets are dealt with in your desired way.

 5. I already have a Will from quite a few years ago.